josmar-crwdstffng/angular/aio/content/guide/service-worker-devops.md

 In the context of an Angular service worker, a "version" is a collection of resources that represent a specific build of the Angular application.
 Whenever a new build of the application is deployed, the service worker treats that build as a new version of the application.
 This is true even if only a single file is updated.
-At any given time, the service worker might have multiple versions of the application in its cache and it might be serving them simultaneously.
+At any given time, the service worker might have multiple versions of the application in the associated cache and it might be serving them simultaneously.
 For more information, see the [App tabs](guide/service-worker-devops#tabs) section below.

 To preserve application integrity, the Angular service worker groups all files into a version together.